-VI Partners' team came together in 2001 to advise Venture Incubator AG (VI).
-VI Partners is an investment vehicle founded in 2000 by ETHZ, McKinsey, and ten blue-chip Swiss companies, with the mission to stimulate entrepreneurship and foster the VC industry in Switzerland.
+Vi Partners' team came together in 2001 to advise Venture Incubator AG (VI).
+The Venture Incubator AG is an investment vehicle founded in 2000 by ETHZ, McKinsey, and ten Swiss blue-chip companies, with the mission to stimulate entrepreneurship and foster the VC industry in Switzerland.

-Over the last two decades, VI Partners arranged 57 investments.
+Over the last two decades, Vi Partners arranged 65 investments.
 About two-thirds of these investments were made in ventures which originated as spin-offs: ETH Zurich, EPF Lausanne and other Swiss universities.
 More than half of these investments were made at the seed stage of the companies.

-Today, VI Partners is one of the best-known VC firms in Switzerland and advises funds investing in ventures across Europe.
+Today, Vi Partners is one of the best-known VC firms in Switzerland and is investing in ventures across Europe.